 Oh.
 Oh dear.
 It is quite obvious why this was changed for the US version.
 In the international version, Hamtaro is standing around looking bored, tapping his foot and just waiting.
-In Japan, however, he is rubbing the ground with his paw (it's some Japanese anime thing when a character is bored or embarrassed/ashamed), but it looks like he is tapping his crotch over and over while looking smugly satisfied.
+In Japan, however, he is rubbing the ground with his paw (an action sometimes used in anime when a character is bored or embarrassed/ashamed), but it looks like he is tapping his crotch over and over while looking smugly satisfied.

 In Japan, Hamtaro says Hamtast by... having a cold, or something.
 In the international version, the localization team grabbed the sprite of Hamtaro sneezing and slapped a thumbs-up on it.
 Knowing Hamtast is supposed to mean "perfect", which is better?

 The Japanese animation may be a reference to the Asian superstition that sneezing once means someone is talking about you.
 (A little smug, are we, Hamtaro?)

 The Ham-chat word Hushie means secret, so it's represented by looking horrified and holding a paper with an X in front of your mouth in Japan.
 Someone decided that wasn't proper in another country, though, and changed it to a red crossed-circle symbol.
 That someone also made Hamtaro look more forward than up.